-Emerging technologies such as Internet of Things (IoT), 5G, Automotive, Artificial Intelligence (AI), and High-Performance Computing (HPC), have given rise to potentially transformative trends demanding the need for faster memory access.
-5G brings the ability for faster download and upload speeds, making high-speed real-time data transfer possible.
-All the fancy smartphone processors have built-in cutting-edge features like high resolution multimedia processing, faster Machine Learning (ML) computations, image processing capabilities and faster frame rates for all you gaming fanatics.
-But don’t forget, underlying all of this is the need for faster memory.
-AI/ML technologies require higher bandwidth to support faster processing of massive data.
+Emerging technologies such as Internet of Things (IoT), 5G, Automotive, Artificial Intelligence (AI), and High-Performance Computing, have given rise to potentially transformative trends demanding the need for faster memory access.
+5G brings with itself the ability for faster download and upload speeds, making high-speed real-time data transfer possible.
+All the fancy smartphone processors have inbuilt cutting-edge features like high resolution multimedia processing, faster Machine Learning (ML) computations, Image processing capabilities and faster frame rates for all you gaming freaks.
+But don’t forget underlying all this, is the need for faster memory, AI/ML requires higher bandwidth to support faster processing of massive data.

 With the release of HDMI 2.1, higher video resolutions and refresh rates including 8K@60Hz and 4K@120Hz are a reality.
 In a previous blog, 10K Resolution at 120Hz Display: A Reality Today with DSC 1.2 in HDMI 2.1, we explained how HDMI 2.1 can support resolutions and refresh rates of the order 4K@240Hz, 8K@120Hz and 10K@120Hz with display stream compression (DSC).
 With increased resolution you get finer details and with higher refresh rate the moving content feels smoother.
 But it also means more pixel information and thus higher data transmission rate, higher bandwidth, and higher power consumption.
 What if there is a way to reduce the transmission rate while keeping the resolution and refresh rate intact?
 The answer lies in the reduced blanking feature in which the blanking region of a frame is reduced significantly.